scania-digital-design-system/tegel/packages/tegel-lite/README.dev.md

 - **packages/core/src/global/tegel-lite-components.scss**: All Tegel Lite component styles are imported here.
 This file is imported in the `packages/core/global/global.scss` file and thus enables Storybook documentation for Tegel Lite components.

-- **packages/core/src/global/tegel-lite-global.scss**: All global styles and variables are imported here.
-This file is compiled into a single `global.css` file in the `packages/tegel-lite/dist` folder.
+- **packages/core/src/tegel-lite/components.scss**: All Tegel Lite component imports in one bundle file.
+This file is compiled into `components.css` in the `packages/tegel-lite/dist` folder.

+- **packages/core/src/global/scania-variables.scss** and **traton-variables.scss**: Brand-specific variables (colors, fonts, tokens).
+These are compiled into separate CSS files in the `packages/tegel-lite/dist` folder.

 - **packages/core/src/tegel-lite/components**: Each component (e.g., tl-button, tl-header) lives in its own folder with `.scss` files.
 Each component will be compiled into a separate CSS file in the `packages/tegel-lite/dist` folder.
 An export will be added to the `packages/tegel-lite/package.json` file to enable importing of the components in the consuming project.